 43rd District Court Judge Keith Hunt in Madison Heights, Michigan

 The 43rd District Court serves the communities of Madison Heights, Ferndale, and Hazel Park.
 Judge Hunt’s jurisdiction is over Madison Heights’ portion of the district.
 Judge Hunt is known for having compassion; however, he is a law-and-order, no-nonsense judge.
 A quote from him is very telling about his character and his approach to criminal cases: “As Judge, I have three goals in my courtroom: to help victims heal, to keep our communities safe, and to encourage genuine accountability and rehabilitation in offenders.”
+Attorneys who regularly practice before Judge Keith Hunt in Madison Heights know that he is knowledgeable, respectful, and vigilant.

-Whereas some judges feel it is their responsibility to simply punish offenders, Judge Hunt is known for his open-mindedness to alternatives to jail and monetary fines, such as rehabilitation, community service, and strict probation.
+Whereas some judges feel it is their responsibility to simply punish offenders, Judge Keith Hunt in Madison Heights is known for his open-mindedness to alternatives to jail and monetary fines, such as rehabilitation, community service, and strict probation.
 If you observe Judge Hunt in court, you will quickly realize that he is respectful and dignified, but he has no tolerance for ill-prepared attorneys.
 Keith Hunt demands excellence from lawyers, and this includes prosecutors.
 He is not a “rubber-stamp” for the prosecution and will do what he believes is right, even if the decision is unpopular.
 Furthermore, he demands that defendants show respect for the courtroom.

 Education and Professional Facts About Judge Hunt